mike-2432/.Net-React-Word-Game/README.md

 - Nginx

 #### About
-A simple word game with a login system made with React and .Net.
+A simple word game with a login system made with React and .Net. </br>
+The login credentials are already entered, so feel free to look around.